eclipse/kapua/docs/developer-guide/en/running.md

 # Running

 Kapua can be run in a few different ways.
-See th following chapters for more information about how to start and run Kapua.
+See the following chapters for more information about how to start and run Kapua.

 {% hint style='info' %}